I missed a really good baseball game tonight.

-A recent topic of conversation, besides bank failures and Sarah Palin, is Hurricane Ike.
 My co-worker, who is also something of a weather buff, recommended “Isaac’s Storm” by Erik Larson, a book about the Galveston hurricane of 1900.

 I was going to write something sardonic about how we finally have some Jewish stereotypes to kick around again.
-It wasn’t working and fearing someone would take it the wrong way, like the Barack and Michelle Obama cartoon on the cover of “The New Yorker”, I stopped writing it.

 Way back in high school, I borrowed a copy of 1984, by George Orwell, from the school library.
 I made it through only a few chapters.
 This week I finished it.